environmental-data-science/envdatasci/Readme.md

 1. Wait a moment for the JupyterLab instance to get initialized.

-1. Clone this repository to your server instance.
+1. Clone the forked repository to your server instance.

 	* Open a `Terminal` in your JupyterLab instance. ([Instructions](https://jupyterlab.readthedocs.io/en/stable/user/terminal.html))